 Rev. Davis was born a product of visionaries and carried the visions forward to fruition.
 Understanding the importance of higher education, Rev. Davis was instrumental in assisting his mother in the establishment of the Myrtle Davis Education Fund ("MDEF").
 Her continued aspirations were to one day provide safe, affordable and comfortable housing for senior citizens.
 On October 23, 2004, that dream became a reality with a ribbon-cutting celebration and dedication of the Myrtle M. Davis Senior Complex.
 On September 9, 2006, to honor his father's legacy, Rev. Davis, along with the Greater Mount Sinai family, celebrated and dedicated the Walter Davis Senior Complex.

 Rev. Davis is filled with an abundance on unselfish acts of generosity, giving out of personal sacrifices time and time again.
 Rev. Davis has relinquished personal property and belongings to witness the visions of his parents unfold.
-A devoted father of two daughters, Donnetta Marie and Shaunae LaToya; one son, Victor Carl, Jr., three grandchildren, Bliss, Curtis, and Sameer.
+Rev. Davis is a devoted husband to First Lady Vannessa L. Davis,father of two daughters, Donnetta Marie and Shaunae LaToya; one son, Victor Carl, Jr., three grandchildren, Bliss, Curtis, and Sameer.
 Rev. Davis is a true example of integrity and an encouragement to all who know him.